This article is part of a larger series on How to Do Payroll.

 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.

 Step 10: Complete year-end payroll reports.
 Doing payroll in Wisconsin requires more than just paying employees on a regular schedule.
-Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
+Every year, you will need to complete payroll reports, including all W-2 and 1099 tax reports (if you need help completing these documents, check out our guides to filling out W-2 and 1099 forms).
 You must provide these forms to employees no later than Jan.
 31 of the following year.
 You’ll also need to send copies to the IRS along with a summary form that totals the data.

 Wisconsin Payroll Laws, Taxes & Regulations